martin-carrasco/baseline-pretraining/README.md

 # Setup

 ## Virtual environment
 First we need to set-up a virtual environment to be able to manage packages.
-There are plenty of choices out there for environment managers but we will give a brief explanation of the two most popular ones: venv and conda
+There are plenty of choices out there for environment managers but we will give a brief explanation of the two most popular ones: pyenv and conda

 ### Installation